kchu100/SQL/README.md

 - Dense_rank(): rows with duplicates will not increase instead will keep the number; no ranks will be skipped.
 Ex: 1,2,2,2,3,3,4,5,6,6,7

 Syntax: ***row_number()*** OVER ( [ PARTITION BY value_expression , ... [ n ] ] order_by_clause )
-- PARTITION BY not required
+- PARTITION BY not required (functions similarly as a GROUP BY)
 - ORDER BY required

-- lag(): pulls from previous rows
+  lag(): pulls from previous rows
-- lead(): pulls from following rows
+  lead(): pulls from following rows
 # --------------------------------------------------------------------------
 **The DROP INDEX statement is used to delete an index in a table.**
 MS Access: